Super Crispy Chicken Tenders

 How can I keep them crispy once fried?

-Once fried you can keep the chicken tenders crispy on a baking sheet or a cookie sheet in a low oven at 250 degrees while you finish frying the remaining chicken tenders or keep them warm until your event starts.
-The low temperature will ensure the chicken fingers stay juicy too, it isn’t hot enough to dry them out unless you leave them in there for hours.
-Do not cover the chicken or put it on paper towel as it will create steam which will ruin the texture of the crispy chicken.
+Once fried, you can keep the chicken tenders crispy on a baking sheet or a cookie sheet in a low oven at 250 degrees while you finish frying the remaining chicken tenders or keep them warm until your event starts.
+The low temperature will ensure the chicken fingers stay juicy too; it isn’t hot enough to dry them out unless you leave them in there for hours.
+Do not cover the chicken or put it on a paper towel as it will create steam which will ruin the texture of the crispy chicken.

 Can I substitute the flour for breadcrumbs?

-No, for this recipe I would not recommend swapping in breadcrumbs one to one.
-The breading won’t stick well without adjustments and it won’t fry the same in general.
+No, for this recipe, I would not recommend swapping in breadcrumbs one-to-one.
+The breading won’t stick well without adjustments, and it won’t fry the same in general.
 If you want to use breadcrumbs, see my Breaded Chicken recipe.

 The breading keeps falling off.
 How do I keep it on the chicken?

 If your breading keeps falling off, it could mean that the oil temperature might be too high or too low while cooking.
 The oil temperature should be held at 350 degrees.
-Also you don’t want to bread and fry the chicken when it’s cold, room temperature will fry faster and the breading will stick better.
+Also, you don’t want to bread and fry the chicken when it’s cold; room temperature will fry faster, and the breading will stick better.

 Variations